 “In a short story, I am attracted to quirky personalities on the page that take me in unpredictable directions.” —Bertrand

-SB: In poetry, if there is no rhythm or musicality, I’m out.
+SB: In poetry, if there is no rhythm or musicality, I’m out, I really need to “hear” poetry.
 In a short story, I am attracted to quirky personalities on the page that take me in unpredictable directions.
 I like to be challenged, to be forced to rethink the ways in which I apprehend the world.
 But overall, I want a narrative that engages me emotionally.

 CS: I love cat stories.
 I love poetry about cats.
 And I love memoir pieces in which cats are present for important life-changing moments.
 I should also mention that I get super excited by work that helps me understand what it’s like to be a person living elsewhere, experiencing a place that’s unfamiliar to me, writing within which I discover emotional experiences that I and so many other readers can relate to.